 Key Infrastructure - HB 44 (Rep. J. Gooch) would clarify the definition of facilities, change the penalty to a Class D felony for criminal mischief and impose vicarious liability for those financing the activity.
-HB 44 has passed the Senate.
+HB 44 has passed the House and Senate.
+It has been delivered to the Governor.